hashicorp/terraform-provider-azurerm/website/docs/r/disk_encryption_set.html.markdown

 Manages a Disk Encryption Set.

--> **NOTE:** The Disk Encryption Sets are currently in Public Preview and are only available in a limited set of regions.
+-> **NOTE:** The Disk Encryption Sets are currently in Public Preview and are only available in a limited set of regions: West Central US, Canada Central and North Europe.

 -> **NOTE:** At this time the Key Vault used to store the Active Key for this Disk Encryption Set must have both Soft Delete & Purge Protection enabled - which are not yet supported by Terraform - instead you can configure this using [a provisioner](https://www.terraform.io/docs/provisioners/local-exec.html) or [the `azurerm_template_deployment` resource](https://www.terraform.io/docs/providers/azurerm/r/template_deployment.html).